Frequently Asked Questions

 • Counseling is a space to talk about what’s on your mind and work through life’s challenges at your own pace.
 I’m here to listen, offer support, and share practical tools when they’re helpful — all while honoring your experiences and what matters most to you.

 • I enjoy working with people from all walks of life!
-I primarily work with teens, adults, and parents who feel like their emotions sometimes run the show — whether that’s anxiety, depression, relationship struggles, or gender-related concerns.
-For parents, our work often focuses on managing your own stress while strengthening connection and communication with your child.
+I primarily work with teens and young adults feel like their emotions sometimes run the show — whether that’s anxiety, depression, relationship struggles, or gender-related concerns.
+I also work with parents, where our work often focuses on managing your own stress while strengthening connection and communication with your child.

 If you’ve ever thought you’re “too much” or “not enough,” you’re in the right place.
 I like to help people find tools that actually fit their life.
 My hope is to create a space where you can feel understood, grounded, and more like yourself.